ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 [HTML5 UP](https/www.html5up.net) provides HTML5 site templates for free.
 We'll use the [Massively](https://html5up.net/massively) template.
 The Massively template is elegant and easy to edit.

 Download the Massively template and extract it to a directory on your computer. **Within that directory, create _another_ directory, and transfer the template files into it**.
-This step is necessary for hosting a web-page on CodeCapsules.
+This step is necessary for hosting a web-page on Code Capsules.

 The names of both directories are irrelevant.
 The file structure should look something like this: